perfana/perfana-docs/docs/analysing/analysing.md

 * **Only show traces with duration shorter than**: Can be used to filter on maximum duration of the traces
 * **Request name**: Filter on request name

-To deeplink into the Jager UI based on the filters, click on the request names.
+To deeplink into the Jaeger UI based on the filters, click on the request names.

 ![Traces](https://docs.perfana.io/docs/images/traces.png)